Garrett Pierce: Later career

 While touring with respected New York anti-folk artist Diane Cluck, Pierce met and began working with songwriter and instrumentalist Timothy James Wright and soon after recorded Garrett's second album All Masks in Wright's barn and house in the gold rush town of Columbia, California.
-All Masks featured ten musicians and lush arrangements on several tracks; a departure from the more his more stripped down freshman album.
+All Masks featured ten musicians and lush arrangements on several tracks; a departure from the more his more stripped-down freshman album.
 The album was regarded for its dense lyrically content and mythological themes.

 Pierce's third record was recorded in the childhood home of long-time collaborator Eric Ruud (Sholi) in Santa Rosa, California.
 Originally slated for release on Crossbill Records, who put out Garrett's first two records, the new project City of Sand was picked up and released by Los Angeles-based Narnack Records most known for their work with Thee Oh Sees, The Fall, and Lee "Scratch" Perry.
-City of Sand is Pierce's most successful to date with several music videos created for the singles "Everybody Breaks", "Why oh Why" and "Statue Song".
-Pierce also made videos around this period covering Joy Division's "Twenty Four Hours" and Seal's "Crazy".
+The City of Sand is Pierce's most successful to date with several music videos created for the singles "Everybody Breaks", "Why oh Why" and "Statue Song".
+Pierce also made videos around this period covering Joy Division's "Twenty-Four Hours" and Seal's "Crazy".
 His 2011 EP Everybody Breaks featured some dramatic compositions.

 Pierce has just completed his fourth record which is slated for release in 2017.